Be sure to check the calendar, updated throughout the year, for the most up-to-date information.

 Yes.
 Beginning in August, accounts with balances greater than $75 at the end of the month will automatically be deactivated.
 The account balance will be transferred to your tuition account and a $25 transfer fee will be assessed.
 In order to reactivate the account, you’ll need to pay the balance and fee in full.

-For the 2017-18 school year, Missouri requires all 8th and 9th grade students to have one dose of MCV (meningococcal vaccine) and all 12th grade students to have two doses of MCV (unless the first dose was given after age 16).
-In addition, all 7th grade students must have documented two doses of Varicella (chicken pox vaccine).
+For the 2018-19 school year, Missouri requires all 8th, 9th, and 10th grade students to have one dose of MCV (meningococcal vaccine) and all 12th grade students to have two doses of MCV (unless the first dose was given after age 16).
+In addition, all 7th and 8th grade students must have documented two doses of Varicella (chicken pox vaccine).
 Per state law, documentation of up-to-date immunization status, including month, day, and year, must be on file with the school prior to attendance.
 Students will be excluded if non-compliant.

 If you are unsure as to your child’s immunization status, please contact his/her physician for further clarification, documentation, and/or to schedule an appointment.
 Immunizations may also be obtained at select pharmacies, urgent care clinics, and your local health department, but we recommend you call ahead to confirm vaccine availability.

 To provide a seamless transition to our Upper School Leadership Program, 8th grade students will be given the opportunity to join the Middle School Leadership Team.
-The application process will take place in September.
+The application process will take place during 4th quarter of 7th grade and 2nd quarter for new 8th grade students.
 Students will be required to complete an application and an essay.
-Membership is not limited to a certain number of students in middle school due to the fact that these students will filter into many leadership opportunities in upper school.

 The Student Leadership Team is a multi-grade level group of upper school students who work together to build community and practice hands-on leadership in the planning and executing of school-wide activities.
 These students will work closely with grade-level faculty leaders and the Director of Student Services to plan class and school-wide activities.
 Eight to ten leaders will be chosen for each upper school grade.